(All photos by Doug Fraser — Unless I’m in them.)

 I took a day job as a service writer at a Rolls Royce dealership in Boston.

-At the time, Bill Alsup, F/F driver extraordinaire from Woodstock, Vermont, had two Ford engines at Autodynamics for rebuilds.
-He offered to pay me in advance if I’d take them home and finish them.
-I began building engines during evenings and weekends.
+At the time, Bill Alsup, a top F/F driver from Woodstock, Vermont, had two Ford engines at Autodynamics for rebuilds.
+He offered to pay me in advance if I’d take them home and finish them so I began building engines during evenings and weekends.
 This was the start of Doug Fraser Racing Engines.

 In the meantime, Skip Barber had started the 1970 season with a free ride from Techno and engines from Holman-Moody.
 However, the engines didn’t work well.